Julijerry/MyPlot-Merge/README.md

 # MyPlot-Merge
-Plot Merging System working by MyPlot for PocketMine-MP
+Plot Merging System working by MyPlot for PocketMine-MP that let player build between their plots (on the road)

 # Server List
 Server, that use my system: